y-scope/spider/docs/huntsman/src/dev-docs/storage.md

 ### schedulers

-This table contains worker information and their heartbeats.
+This table contains scheduler information and their heartbeats.

 | Column Name | Data Type     | Not Null | Key / Uniqueness | Notes                                                 |
 |-------------|---------------|----------|------------------|-------------------------------------------------------|